-Auto Insurance
+Auto Insurance for Drivers in Colorado

-While driving in the Denver, Golden, Arvada, Evergreen, Lakewood or Wheat Ridge Colorado, it's very important to have the right coverage in the right place if you are involved in a severe auto accident.
-You can find yourself in financial ruin if you don't!
-Our job at Denver West Insurance Brokers is to make sure this doesn't happen to you.
+It’s very important to have the right coverage in the right place if you are involved in a severe auto accident.
+You can find yourself in financial ruin if you don’t!
+Our job at Denver West Insurance Brokers is to make sure this doesn’t happen to you.
 We specialize in educating you in the available coverage to protect yourself, your passengers, your car and other party involved in the accident.

-An Auto Insurance Policy is a Contract
+An Auto Insurance Policy is a Legally Binding Contract Between you and the Insurance Company

-Every state in the US requires drivers to carry liability insurance to pay for the other parties' injuries and property damage caused by you, the driver.
-Auto insurance requirements vary by state.
+Auto insurance liability limits of insurance requirements vary by state.
 The State of Colorado requires drivers to carry a minimum of 25/50/15 This is insurance lingo for injury coverage of $25,000 person/$50,000 total accident.
 And property damage minimum of $15,000.
-The Rocky Mountain Insurance Institute doesn't think this is enough coverage...and we agree.
-A minimum of 100/300/100 is usually what we suggest at Denver West Insurance Brokers
+The Rocky Mountain Insurance Institute doesn’t think this is enough coverage…and we agree.
+A minimum of 100/300/100 is usually what we suggest, but higher limits are usually not that much more expensive and worth considering.

 Uninsured/Underinsured Motorist Injury Coverage (UM/UIM)